thisismy-github/pyplayer/executable/!readme.txt

 ---

-To compile PyPlayer on Windows, simply run "build-windows.bat" in the main folder.
+To compile PyPlayer on Windows, simply run "build.py".

 This assumes that you have pip and already have all the appropriate libraries from requirements.txt installed.
 If not, you can do "pip -r --upgrade requirements.txt".